 Worn-out Hydraulic Piston

-The hydraulic piston, also known as the gas lift or gas cylinder, is a crucial component of office chairs.
+The hydraulic piston, also known as the gas lift or gas cylinder, is a crucial component of your office chair.
 It allows you to adjust the height of the chair by compressing and decompressing gas.
 Over time, the piston can wear out due to regular use, leading to a loss of pressure.
-When this happens, chairs can no longer hold your weight properly, causing it to sink.
+When this happens, the chair can no longer hold your weight properly, causing it to sink.

 Leaking Gas Cylinder